“You are the secretary of My Mercy.

 MY MEMORIES OF THE LATE SISTER FAUSTINA

 a lively manner, arousing surges of love and solemn heroic acts of sacrifice and self-denial.
 What appeared particularly often was the influence of the gifts of understanding, knowledge and wisdom that allowed Sister Faustina to see clearly the banality of earthly matters and importance of suffering and humiliations.
 In a simple way, she learnt the attributes of God and, most of all, His infinite Mercy.

-On another occasion, she was gazing at the unreachable, beatific light; for some time she kept her gaze fixed at that extremely saving light, out of which emerged a figure of walking Christ, blessing the world with His right hand, and with His left hand lifting His robe around His heart.
+On another occasion, she was gazing at the unreachable, beatific light; for some time she kept her gaze fixed at that extremely saving light, out of which emerged a figure of walking Christ, blessing the world with His right hand, and with His left hand lifting His robe around His Heart.
 Two rays gushed out of the open robe – one red and one white.
 Sister Faustina kept having such visions, and other sensual and mental visions, for several years.
 She also heard supernatural words, captured by her sense of hearing, her imagination and her mind.

 For fear of Sister Faustina having illusions, hallucinations or being deluded, I turned to Mother Superior, Mother Irena, to inform me who Sister Faustina was and what reputation she enjoyed among the Sisters and Superiors in the Congregation.
-I also requested that her mental and physical health be examined.
+I also requested her mental and physical health to be examined.
 Having received favourable opinions about her in every aspect, for some time I still took an expectant position.
 To some extend I did not believe.
 I was deliberating, praying and examining, as well as asking some wise priests for advice on what to do, without revealing what and who it concerned.
-This concerned the fulfillment of the alleged, firm demands of the Lord Jesus to paint that picture Sister Faustina kept seeing and to establish the feast of Divine Mercy on the first Sunday following Easter.
+This concerned the fulfilment of the alleged, firm demands of the Lord Jesus to paint that picture Sister Faustina kept seeing and to establish the Feast of Divine Mercy on the first Sunday following Easter.

 Led more by curiosity of what the picture would look like rather than belief in the authenticity of Sister Faustina’s visions, I decided to arrange the painting of the picture.
 I contacted an artist, Eugeniusz Kazimirowski*, who lived in the same house where I lived.
 He undertook the task of painting the picture for a certain amount of money.

 (…) The work lasted a few months and finally, in June or July 1934, the picture was completed.
-Sister Faustina complained that the picture was not as beautiful as she saw it, but the Lord Jesus comforted her and said it was enough as it was, and He added: “I am giving people a vessel with which they are to come to me for graces.
-That vessel is this image with the inscription: Jesus, I trust in You”.
+Sister Faustina complained that the picture was not as beautiful as she saw it, but the Lord Jesus comforted her and said it was enough as it was and He added: “I am giving people a vessel with which they are to come to Me for graces.
+That vessel is this image with the inscription: Jesus, I trust in You.”

 *Marcin Eugeniusz Kazimirowski, son of August and Maria née Kossakowska, was born in 1873 in Wygnanka, Podole region, and died in 1939 in Białystok.
 From 1892 to 1897 he studied at the Academy of Fine Arts in Cracow under F. Cynk, I, Jabłoński and W. Łuszczakiewicz and at the studios of T. Axentowicz and L. Wyczółkowski.
 From 1897 he also studied in Munich under A. Azbe and J.C.
-Heiterlich, and in Paris under J. Bail, and in 1898/99 in Cracow at the Academy of Fine Arts, and at the studio of L. Wyczółkowski.
+Heiterlich, and in Paris under J. Bail, and in 1898/99 in Cracow, at the Academy of Fine Arts, and at the studio of Wyczółkowski.
 After 1915 he was a long-term teacher at the Teacher’s College in Vilnius and scene painter at the Grand Theatre and Polish Theatre in Vilnius.
 He painted numerous portraits and religious paintings.
 In 1934, at the request of Father Sopoćko, he painted the first image of Merciful Jesus according to the instructions of Saint Faustina.

 table of contents